LaunchCodeEducation/data-analysis-wiki/Tableau-Part-3.md

 ## In the prep work for this class, the students learned:

-1. How to create basic and table calculations
+1. How to create table calculations
 1. How to create parameters
 1. How to create a new relationship between two tables